Impala

 and INVALIDATE METADATA

-These DDL commands are available as table-level and client-level methods:
+These DDL commands are available as client-level methods:

 invalidate_metadata